Photo: Rhiannon Bryant

 Angkor Wat is historical proof of exceptional civilizations exemplifying cultural, religious and symbolic values, as well as containing architectural and artistic significance.
 Around the Angkor complex you will see lots of rice paddies.
 The communities who live in the complex area come from a long line of agricultural farmers who practised rice cultivation, their ancestors dating back to the times of Angkor.

-Siem Reap is a beautiful, laid back city with lots of activities to see and do.
-A 3-day pass for Angkor Wat is popular to explore all the ruins and temples, see sunrises and sunsets, explore Bayon temple with the many faces, or run through the ruins of Ta Phrom like you see on Tomb Raider.
+A three-day pass for Angkor Wat is popular to explore all the ruins and temples, see sunrises and sunsets, explore Bayon temple with the many faces, or run through the ruins of Ta Phrom like you see on Tomb Raider.

 Best times to visit